Niyonyungu/Holiday-planner/README.md

 - view/Delete/Edit and Update Users

+- view Stats & Charts

 ## A User Is able to :

 - Create An Acount And Make A Booking.

 ## !
-Responsive To Moile Devices !
+Responsive To Mobile Devices !